 And maybe at the end of that, you go, hey we need a much bigger system than we were thinking of.
 Maybe the system that someone is trying to sell you is ideal once you’ve done that thinking.

-But if you step through those simple steps, you’ll be in a reasonably good place to make good decisions and that’s part of your asset management planning at the end of the day.
+But if you step through those simple steps, you’ll be in a reasonably right place to make good decisions, and that’s part of your asset management planning at the end of the day.

-And then one thing I was cautioning people about is CMMS system or even something called asset management software or asset inventory software, there are different names people call their product, don’t ever get into the thinking that it is by itself asset management.
+And then one thing I was cautioning people about is the CMMS system or even something called asset management software or asset inventory software (there are different names people call their product), don’t ever get into the thinking that it is by itself asset management.

 So that is not asset management.

 That is a tool.
 It is a wonderful tool.
-Or could be a wonderful tool to help you but it can’t do it for you.
+Or it could be a fantastic tool to help you, but it can’t do it for you.

 Ross: You have to do the thinking.

-You have to do the thinking yourself.
+You have to think yourself.
 You still have to provide the strategic direction.
 You still have to set levels of service.
 You still have to be an integral part of the whole process.

-So, the day that you get out helps you make these decisions, but it is not by itself asset management.
+So, the day you get one out helps you make these decisions, but it is not asset management.

-So again, don’t get caught up in buying like a more grandiose product thinking well by that, that does asset management for me.
+Again, please don’t get caught up in buying, like a more grandiose product thinking well that it will do the asset management.

-And the training the EFC have been doing for years now that’s around equipping people to get that picture and do that thinking, isn’t it?
+And the training the EFC has been doing for years now, that’s around equipping people to get that picture and do that thinking, isn’t it?